Hardyway Racing

 High Voltage Garage Racer

 If you are just starting out in toy car hobbies I suggest always finding something that’s not really expensive.
 That way if you don’t stick with it, you aren’t stuck with something that you are going to take a loss on.
 I’ve seen people trying to sell used cars for $20 to $50 less than a new one.
-I understand that you only played with it two or three times but it’s still used.
+I understand that you only played with it two or three times, but it’s still being used.
 At that price point, there’s no reason not to buy new.

 Why I like Indoor Carpet Racing

-The weather in Wichita gets pretty cold and it’s way too chilly to be outside.
+The weather in Wichita gets pretty cold, and it’s way too chilly to be outside.
 Indoor road tracks give you the ability to drive all year round.
 The only thing is that tracks are all starting to follow race rules that can be really complicated.
-For someone like me who just wants to show up and drive it’s a little annoying.
+For someone like me who just wants to show up and drive,e it’s a little annoying.
 Regardless I’m appreciative to just have a place to hang out.